KohaILS/koha-manual-zh-cn/source/systempreferences.rst

        **Important**

-       This increases server load significantly; if performance is a concern, use the :ref:`cron job <track-total-checkouts-label>` to update the total issues count instead.
+       This increases server load significantly; if performance is a concern, use the :ref:`cron job <cron-track-total-checkouts-label>` to update the total issues count instead.

 -  Do not